View Timothy Schoepf's Obituary on CommunityNewspaperGroup.com and share memories

 Online obituary at www.jamisonschmitzfuneralhome.com

-Tim was born to Pastor Milton and Arlene (Sagen) Schoepf in Winnebago, Minnesota, on March 19, 1951, the third of six children.
+Tim was born to Pastor Milton and Arlene (Sagen) Schoepf in Winnebago, Minn., on March 19, 1951, the third of six children.

 Greeting Tim at his entry into heaven are his beloved parents, Milton and Arlene and in-laws Louie and LaVonne Gehlsen.
-Tim is survived by siblings Genevieve (Ernie) Schmidt, David (Bev) Schoepf, Donna (Tom) Anson, Pat (Dave) Lutterman, and Pam (Tom) Johnson, his wife, five children, and seven grandchildren.
+Tim is survived by siblings Genevieve (Ernie) Schmidt, David (Bev) Schoepf, Donna (Tom) Anson, Pat (Dave) Lutterman, and Pam (Tom) Johnson, his wife, 5 children, and 7 grandchildren.

-He graduated from Marshall, Minnesota, High School in 1969, and (as was the eventual plan of his parents for all six siblings) attended Pillsbury Baptist Bible College in Owatonna, Minnesota, graduating in 1973.
+He graduated from Marshall, Minn., High School in 1969, and, (as was the eventual plan of his parents for all six siblings), attended Pillsbury Baptist Bible College in Owatonna, Minn., graduating in 1973.
 Following that was a productive stint at Central Seminary, Minneapolis.

 It was at Pillsbury that Tim heard his own call to the ministry.
-His Holy Spirit-led trajectory took Tim initially to First Baptist, Elk Hart, Indiana, as youth pastor, then to First Baptist, Great Falls, Montana, as youth pastor.
-Years later a desire to be closer to his aging parents brought him back to the Midwest to Calvary Baptist, Normal, Illinois, as associate pastor, and later even closer by accepting a call as Director of Spiritual Life for Quakerdale Youth Homes of New Providence.
+His Holy Spirit-led trajectory took Tim initially to First Baptist, Elk Hart, Ind., as youth pastor, then to First Baptist, Great Falls, Mont., as youth pastor.
+Years later a desire to be closer to his aging parents brought him back to the Midwest to Calvary Baptist, Normal, Ill., as associate pastor, and later even closer by accepting a call as Director of Spiritual Life for Quakerdale Youth Homes of New Providence, Iowa.
 His desire to never be far from the ministry returned him to First Baptist, Anamosa as interim, followed by accepting a call to Nazareth Lutheran, Cedar Falls, as Director of Senior Citizens, and later Director of Evangelism, which he relished.
 Later, returning to his roots Tim accepted a call as pastor of First Baptist, Oelwein.
-During that time Tim and his ministry partner wife Lani took classes for that of Transitional Intentional Interim Ministries and accepted the call of two charges: Richland and Hedrick Martinsburg UMC congregations.
+During that time Tim and his ministry partner wife Lani took classes for that of Transitional Intentional Interim Ministries and accepted the call of 2 charges: Richland and Hedrick-Martinsburg UMC congregations.
 This list encompasses 45 years of faithful ministry to honor his Lord and King.
 The number of people over those 45 years that he positively influenced for the Lord is innumerable.
 This humble servant, Tim Schoepf, left his mark all for the glory of the Lord.
 "Well done, my good and faithful servant."

 Go Cubs!